 How Do I Decide Between Pursuing an MD or a DO?

-Making the choice between pursuing an MD vs DO education is a personal, individualized decision.
-You must evaluate your life goals and interests to see which philosophy of medicine is best path for you.
+Making the choice between pursuing an MD vs. DO education is a personal decision.
+You must evaluate your life goals and interests to see which philosophy of medicine is the best path for you.

 If you imagine yourself working at a prestigious hospital in a competitive specialty tackling rare medical cases, an MD could be the better choice.

 If you’re looking to treat common illnesses, promote overall wellness, and become a figure of trust in your local community, a DO might be the path for you

 What Are My Degree Options Beyond MD and DO?

 Ensure you’re making the most informed choice by considering all your medical school options.
 The MD/PhD is another track you’ll want to consider.

 And if you’re pursuing an MD, but you aren’t interested in patient care, check out this resource: Beyond Patient Care – Other Uses for an MD.

 We’ve given you a lot to think about when it comes to making a decision about medical degrees while applying to medical school.
 But we’re also here to offer more help.